Dynamic Optimization with Convergence Guarantees: Introduction

-The assumptions are not necessary but sufficient.
+\item The assumption on $b,c$ can be enforced by construction via lower and upper limits w.l.o.g.\ because they are (approximately) zero at the (numerical) solution.
+Boundedness below for $F$ is arguably mild when/since $\|x^\star\|_\cX,\|x_h\|_\cX$ are bounded: For minimum-time problems and positive semi-definite objectives this holds naturally.
+In many contexts, a lower bound can be given.
+The assumptions on $b,c$ have been made just to simplify the proof of a Lipschitz property and because they mean no practical restriction anyways.
+The boundedness assumption on $F$ is made to avoid unbounded problems.

+\item can be enforced.
+Functions that are not Lipschitz continuous, e.g.\ the square-root or Heaviside function, can be made so by replacing them with smoothed functions, e.g.\ via a suitable mollifier.
+Smoothing is a common practice to ensure the derivatives used in a nonlinear optimization algorithm (e.g.\ IPOPT \cite{IPOPT}) are globally well-defined.
+The assumption has been made to prove a Lipschitz property of a penalty-barrier functional.
+Actually this property is only needed in a local neighborhood of the numerical optimal control solution, but for ease of notation we opted for global assumptions.

+\item can be ensured as shown in Remark~\ref{sec:ForceBoundedness} in Section~\ref{sec:PenaltyBarrierProblem}.
+This assumption effectively rules out the possibility of solutions with finite escape time.
+The assumption has been incorporated because restriction of a solution into a box means little practical restriction but significantly shortens convergence proofs due to boundedness.

+\item is rather mild, as discussed in Section~\ref{sec:InterpolationError} and illustrated in Appendix~\ref{app:3}.
+All finite-element methods based on piecewise polynomials make similar assumptions, implicitly or explicitly.
+The assumption is only used for the rate-of-convergence analysis.
+The assumption is unavoidable, since otherwise a solution $x^\star$ could exist that cannot be approximated to a certain order. \end{enumerate} The assumptions are not necessary but sufficient.
 Suppose that we have found a numerical solution.
 It is not of relevance to the numerical method whether the assumptions hold outside of an open neighborhood of this solution.
-However, the proofs below would become considerably more complicated with local assumptions, hence why we opted for global assumptions.
-As will be seen in Section~\ref{sec:numerical}, convergence is obtained in numerical examples even if the assumptions on $f,c,b$ hold only locally, whereas certain collocation methods fail to converge.
+However, the proofs below would become considerably more lengthy with local assumptions.
+We outline in Section~\ref{sec:local} how our global analysis can be used to show local convergence under local assumptions.
+Hence, for the same reasons as in some of the literature, we opted for global assumptions.
+Our analysis is not restrictive in the sense that it imposes global requirements.

-Furthermore, our assumptions are more general than those detailed in Section~\ref{sec:literatureReview}, which can be technical and difficult to verify or enforce.
+We do not make any further assumptions anywhere in the paper.
+Hence, our assumptions are milder than the methods discussed in Section~\ref{sec:Lit2}, which can be technical and difficult to verify or enforce.